joshua-fernandes-1998/portfolio/README.md

 [LinkedIn](https://www.linkedin.com/in/joshua-fernandes-a31957178/)
 [Email](mailto:joshrf98@yahoo.co.in)
 ## Summary
-Data Analyst with **3 years of work experience** adeptly leveraging **Excel, Python, SQL, Power BI, and Git** for comprehensive analysis.
+Data Analyst with **4 years of work experience** adeptly leveraging **SQL, Power BI, Excel, Python, and Git** for comprehensive analysis.
 Proficient in **meeting reporting requirements, ensuring data integrity,** and **driving efficiency**.
-Ready to apply analytical prowess to excel in the role of **Data Analyst**, utilizing comprehensive skills and expertise to contribute effectively towards organizational goals and success.
+Ready to apply analytical prowess to excel in the role of **Data Analyst**, utilising comprehensive skills and expertise to contribute effectively towards organisational goals and success.

 ## Technical Skills
-Microsoft Excel, Microsoft Power Point, MS Power Automate, Python, SQL (SQLite), Git version control, Microsoft PowerBI, Microsoft PowerShell, Microsoft Dynamic 365, Google Sheets, AWS, Asana
+SQL (T-SQL, SSMS, SSRS, SQLite), Microsoft PowerBI, Power Automate, Power App, Excel, Python, Git version control, Microsoft PowerShell, Google Sheets, AWS, & Asana

 ## Employment
 ### London Fire Brigade, London
 <span style="float: right;">August 2023 - Present</span>
+#### Business Intelligence Analyst
+-	Developed a **Power BI dashboard to track mandatory training completion for fire rescue & control staff**, enabling managers to identify compliance gaps & improve productivity; integrated **Power Automate to streamline email notifications** for overdue training.
+-	Implemented a **Power BI dashboard** to monitor operational firefighter driving bans by **conducting data analysis and modelling with RLS**, including segmentation by fire stations & London boroughs, **historical KPIs & predictive insights** for periodic ban duration.
+-	Created, updated, and maintained over **600 T-SQL stored procedure (automated scripts) on SQL server,** liaising daily with operational stakeholders ensuring alignments with training course requirements & **deployments on production environments.**
+-	Developed **Power BI paginated reports focused on tracking KPI metrics to for policies and procedures**, and scheduled **automated flow in Power Automate to deliver report to stakeholders** for the Directorates & Head of Services on a quarterly basis.
+-	**Handled over 40% of weekly workload by managing ad-hoc data requests** by developing SQL queries to **manipulate large volumes of data from transactional databases**, and effectively communicate analysis to a **wide range of non-technical stakeholders.**

-### Analyst - Training, Performance & Compliance
+#### Analyst - Training, Performance & Compliance
 - **Integrated SSRS reports with Power Query Data Modelling** in **Excel to automate weekly reporting**, enabling efficient firefighters and timely skill gap recognition for over **14000 brigade employee course relevance accurately** in an **Agile Methodology**